VladimirDimov/jQuery-Datatables-Server-Side-Processing/README.md

 - Sorting;
 - Custom filters: Less Than, Less than or equal, Greater than, Greater than or equal and Equal;
 - Nested objects;
+- Option to add custom server side logic using the provided extensibility points;

 Currently tested with Entity Framework versions 6.0.0 and 6.2.0 and Datatables version 1.10.16.